 From an information preservation viewpoint, the distinction between AIU and AIC remains clear.
 An AIU is viewed as having a single Content Information object that is described by exactly one set of PDI.
-An AIC Content Information is viewed as a collection of other AICs and AIUs, each of which has its own PDI.
+An AIC Content Information is viewed as a collection of other AIPs, i.e. other AICs and AIUs, each of which has its own PDI.
 In addition, the AIC has its own PDI that describes the collection criteria and process.